jundalisay/superb/content/en/social/economics/principles/part-1/chapter-05b.md

   - geothermal
   - nuclear

 A corollary reform is to allow majority ownership of SPU*s by foreign entities, under the joint regulation of the local government and ERC (and NCIP**).
-This requires a consitutional change.
+This requires a constitutional change.

 > *Small Power Utilities